ShenranTomWang/ICL/README.md

 For a `task` defined in [config](./config/), you must create datasets required by this task one by one.
 After creating data you will see datasets like `dataset_{variant}` in your data folder, and you need to manually add `{task}_{variant}` config in [config](./config/).
 I have added `analysis_classification_random` so you don't need to worry about this one.

 ## Running Experiments
 To run experiments, follow the script outlined in `test_custom_analysis_classification.sh`.
 This runs the experiment on `analysis_classification` task which contains 5 datasets of different purposes, all classification. to run other tasks, you can define your task in [config](./config/).
+The script uses `k = 4` samples of demonstrations, but you can change them accordingly